akil-saleh/CarND-Vehicle-Detection/writeup_template.md

 Below are the few probelms I faced.

 1) matplotlib reads png images on scale of 0 to 1.
 To add to the confusion, matplotlib image will read .jpg images in on a scale of 0 to 255.
 Eventhough this was mentioned as caution in the project tips, I missed it initially and it created problem.
 I was getting good accuracy with test result with SVM classifier.
-But on test images I was unable to find the vehicles.
+But on test images I was unable to find the vehicles since classifer was trained on png images and test images are jpg images.
 2) Removing false positives is another problem I faced.
 I have used some techniques mentioned above to remove false positives but still it's not compeletely removed.

 Pipleline will face problems with more complicated situations.
 I beleive combining this with deep learning and doing further tuning with parameters and combination of hog, color space etc will be able to improve the pipeline.